rentzsch/node-mysql-oil/README.markdown

 JavaScript Strings, Numbers, Booleans and Dates are automatically marshaled into their SQL form.

 See `test/test.js` for examples of API usage.
-Most everything is there: raw SQL support (for creating and dropping databases and tables), row inserting, selecting and updating.
-Notably absent is support for deleting rows -- I just haven't written it yet.
+Most everything is there: raw SQL support (for creating and dropping databases and tables), row inserting, selecting, updating, and deleting.
 Patches welcome.

 A word about security: arguments to `values` and placeholders (the `?` in queries) are escaped.
 All other inputs should be be hard-coded strings (not variables, especially when supplied by users).